 - Choose your nickname: You can begin by entering a nickname or skip the setup.

 If you choose to skip, you would not be able to post a pulse, however, you can come back onto Your Profile and create a nickname anytime.

 - Agree to the Terms of Service: You will then be presented with the Bitfinex Pulse Terms of Service to read and agree to in order to continue.

 - Complete your profile: Select Your Profile to set up your Bitfinex Pulse account by choosing a profile picture, a nickname (if you haven’t already done so) and entering a short biography, completing your set-up.

-Note: Information shared under Your Profile can be viewed publicly if you are a verified account holder.
+Note: Information shared under Your Profile can be viewed publicly if you are a Basic Plus or higher verification level account, holder.

 3. Write your first pulse: Once you have finalised creating your profile, you are ready for your first pulse, which will include a title (optional) and content.